Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 However, accurate transcription is an almost paradigmatically ``insensitive'' test --- an extremely high bar to study comprehension of this sort, including for the practical and theoretical issues raised above.
-For example, even in an applied setting, it could be valuable to know whether a human listener can tell \textit{that} a hidden command was just played, even if the listener doesn't know the precise nature of the command (so that, e.g., the user could monitor or disable their device if they suspect it is being attacked).
-Similarly, for at least some purposes, understanding even \textit{part} of a message might be nearly as good as understanding the whole thing.
-For example, a smartphone user who heard mostly nonsense in an adversarial speech clip --- but managed to pick up the words ``9-1-1'' --- might understand what their phone is about to do, even if they couldn't make out all or even most of the full message (e.g., ``OK Google, please dial 911'').
+For example, even in an applied setting, it could be valuable to know whether a human listener can tell that a hidden command was just played, even if the listener does not know the precise nature of the command (so that, e.g., the user could monitor or disable their device if they suspect it is being attacked).
+Similarly, for at least some purposes, understanding even part of a message might be nearly as good as understanding the whole thing.
+For example, a smartphone user who heard mostly nonsense in an adversarial speech clip --- but managed to pick up the words ``9-1-1'' --- might understand what their phone is about to do, even if they could not make out all or even most of the full message (e.g., ``OK Google, please dial 911'').
 This is perhaps especially likely if they have a sense of the adversary's intentions or probable messages (e.g., the kinds of commands one would give to a phone in the first place).
-Finally, beyond such applied concerns, discovering that humans could extract these subtler patterns of meaning from adversarial speech would imply greater overlap in ``information processing'' than previous tests seemed to reveal.
-But, to our knowledge, none of these possibilities has been explored in any study of adversarial misclassification.
+Finally, beyond such applied concerns, discovering that humans could extract these subtler patterns of meaning from adversarial speech would imply greater processing overlap (or least fail to imply a lack of overlap) than previous tests seemed to reveal.
 Might more sensitive tests show that this is the case?